aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/Telemetry.md

 ## Using Telemetry

-Telemetry for the AWS JDBC Driver is a monitoring strategy that overlooks all plugins enabled in [`wrapperPlugins`](./UsingTheJdbcDriver.md#connection-plugin-manager-parameters) and is not a plugin in itself.
+Telemetry for the AWS Advanced JDBC Wrapper is a monitoring strategy that overlooks all plugins enabled in [`wrapperPlugins`](./UsingTheJdbcDriver.md#connection-plugin-manager-parameters) and is not a plugin in itself.
 Therefore no changes are required in the `wrapperPlugins` parameter to enable Telemetry.

-In order to enable Telemetry in the AWS JDBC Driver, you need to:
+In order to enable Telemetry in the AWS Advanced JDBC Wrapper, you need to:

 1. Set the `enableTelemetry` property to `true`.
 You can either set it through Properties or directly in the connection string.